Pancho Segura: Professional career

-Segura won four-man tournaments in Sao Paulo and Rio de Janeiro in May while touring South America with Cooper, Olmedo and Butch Buchholz.
-Segura won the San Remo event in July over Hoad and Andres Gimeno and then won the Viareggio event over Hoad and Trabert.
-At Noordwijk in August, Segura beat Gonzales, Trabert and Gimeno to win the title.
+Segura won four-man tournaments in São Paulo and Rio de Janeiro in May while touring South America with Cooper, Olmedo and Butch Buchholz.
+Segura won the San Remo event in July over Hoad and Andrés Gimeno and then won the Viareggio event over Hoad and Trabert.
+At Noordwijk in early August, Segura beat Gonzales, Trabert and Gimeno in the final to win the title.